-- City and County of San Francisco (CCSF) Agencies (10) Interagency Cooperation Agreement (ICA). - The ICA provides a single agreement between CCSF and TJPA for Phase 2 of the Transbay Program, with a common set of terms negotiated with TJPA counsel and one team from City Attorney's Office (CAO).
-The ICA is supplemented by two sets of appendices: Appendix A - Real Estate; Appendix B - Technical Scopes by Agency. - ICA Drafting and Approval Timeline: - Approved by full Board of Supervisors on June 27, 2023. - Resolution signed by Mayor; ICA was executed on February 7, 2024. - Appendix B to the Agreement addresses scope and budget for FY2024-2025 for each of the 10 agencies; all 10 budgets have been submitted, approved, and signed. - The FY2025-2026 budget process has commenced. - Joint Trench Agreement - TJPA continues to work on a single agreement for 9 parties (Astound, Comcast, CVIN, Cogent, Extenet, Lumen, Verizon, Zayo, and the San Francisco Department of Technology) and will share the cost estimate with the 9 telecom entities upon design completion.
-TJPA is responsible for the costs associated with relocating San Francisco Department of Technology facilities while the private utilities are responsible for their share of the costs. - The invitation to participate (Form A) was distributed in July 2023; all participating entities had responded in September 2023; Form A will be modified to reflect schedule changes in accordance with the TJPA notification letter sent in March 2024 and any upcoming TJPA Board actions regarding the project schedule; deadline for completion of modified Form A will be extended by 6 months to May 1, 2025. - Cost Estimate (Form B) will be distributed upon 100% Design completion. - Coordination with the 11 telecom companies, including those who will not relocate in the joint trench facility, continues in support of the utility relocation design progression and development. - The 9 private telecom entities and the San Francisco Department of Technology have agreed to relocate their facilities in the proposed joint trench structure located in the center of Townsend St. between 3rd and 7th Streets. - FTA advised that TJPA needs to check their procurement process regarding technical and legal requirements for executed agreements.
+- o TJPA continues to work on a single agreement for 9 parties (Astound, Comcast, CVIN, Cogent, Extenet, Lumen, Verizon, Zayo, and the San Francisco Department of Technology) and will share the cost estimate with the 9 telecom entities upon design completion.
+TJPA is responsible for the costs associated with relocating San Francisco Department of Technology facilities while the private utilities are responsible for their share of the costs. - o The invitation to participate (Form A) was distributed in July 2023; all participating entities had responded in September 2023; Form A will be modified to reflect schedule changes in accordance with the TJPA notification letter sent in March 2024 and any upcoming TJPA Board actions regarding the project schedule; deadline for completion of modified Form A will be extended by 6 months to May 1, 2025. - o Cost Estimate (Form B) will be distributed upon 100% Design completion. - Coordination with the 11 telecom companies, including those who will not relocate in the joint trench facility, continues in support of the utility relocation design progression and development. - o The 9 private telecom entities and the San Francisco Department of Technology have agreed to relocate their facilities in the proposed joint trench structure located in the center of Townsend St. between 3rd and 7th Streets. - o FTA advised that TJPA needs to check their procurement process regarding technical and legal requirements for executed agreements.
 FTA requested copies of Forms A and B for their review.
 Form A was provided; Form B continues in development and will be based on the Final 100% Design.
-Form A will be updated based on the revised project Master Schedule presented in September 2024.
-Stakeholders were notified in March 2024 about the anticipated date shift and TJPA is currently developing the revised dates.
+Form A schedule relief will be updated based on the revised project Master Schedule presented in September 2024.
+Joint Trench Stakeholders were notified in March 2024 about the anticipated date shift.
+In March 2025 TJPA notified stakeholders of schedule relief based on the project schedule revisions. - o TJPA continues development of the shared cost breakdown concept. - Utility construction is scheduled to commence in July 2026.
+Utilities that are not relocating into the Joint Trench facility will be required to abandon all utilities within the Joint Trench excavation area by April 2028.